microluxe20/microluxe20/src/markdown/microluxe20_equipment.md

 - **Cost:** This value is the price for purchasing the weapon.
 The cost includes miscellaneous gear that goes with the weapon (For example, buying a bow would include a quiver as well).
 - **Damage:** The damage column gives the damage dealt by the weapon on a successful hit.
 - **Range:** Any attack less than this distance is not penalized.
 However, every extra 5ft. imposes a -2 penalty on the attack roll.
 - **Complexity:** Different weapons require different amount of training to use.
-The level of complexity relies on the player's class.
-For example, Mages cannot use Complex weapons.
+Characters with martial training can wield Complex weapons, while most spellcasters can only wield Simple weapons.

 ### Light Weapons